 Frequently Asked Questions

-- Where do we submit this information at?
-A majority of the information that the Pyramid plan will be submitted via TriangleConnect through forms and tasks.
-Remaining items will be covered with your designated Fraternity staff member on their site visit.
+Where do we submit this information to?
+A majority of the information within the Pyramid is submitted via ChapterSpot through forms and tasks.
+Remaining items will be covered by your designated Fraternity staff member on their site visit or via conference call.

-- Is this criterion scored objectively or subjectively?
+Is this criterion scored objectively or subjectively?
 Red & yellow tiers are all scored objectively.
 You will be scored based on if you did or did not do something or if you did or did not meet the requirement.
-Because the Green tier set chapters & colonies up for National Awards and the Blue tier paves the way for the Judy & Larry Garatoni Building Better Men CEF Program there will be a combination of items that are judged both objectively and subjectively.
+Because the green and blue tiers are intentionally set to be more difficult and require more details they are more likely to be scored subjectively.